Beerain-kumar/Beerain-kumar/README.md

 ## 🎓 About Me
-I am a Beerain **BCA student** with a passion for **full-stack development**.
+I am a **BCA student** with a passion for **full-stack development**.
 I have recently completed my front-end training and built my portfolio website, [Beerain.me](https://beerain.me).
 Currently, I am diving into back-end development to enhance my skills and bring dynamic web applications to life.

 ---